itineric/itineric-knx/README.md

-# itineric-knx
+## What?
-Service oriented API to communicate with KNX in Java
+A service oriented API to communicate with KNX (home automation protocol) in Java.

+Based on calimero project.